-We plan to study the same micro-insert used in ILUVIEN for the treatment of uveitis affecting the posterior segment of the eye ("posterior uveitis").
-The FDA has cleared our Investigational New Drug application ("IND"), permitting us to move directly to two Phase III trials for this indication involving a total of approximately 300 patients without the necessity of Phase I or Phase II trials.
-The FDA has agreed that the primary end point in these trials will be recurrence of uveitis within 12 months and that we can reference much of the data, including the clinical safety data, from the clinical trials for ILUVIEN for DME.
-Because this micro-insert delivers the same drug as our approved Retisert® product for posterior uveitis, we expect these trials will show efficacy.
-Further, as the same micro-insert was used in the ILUVIEN trials, we expect to observe a comparable side-effect profile in uveitis patients as was seen in DME patients.
-As a result, we are optimistic that this micro-insert will be efficacious for posterior uveitis with a favorable risk/benefit profile and fewer side effects than Retisert.
-We plan to utilize an inserter with a different design and a smaller gauge needle than that used for ILUVIEN for DME.
-We did not license Alimera the rights to use this micro-insert for uveitis.
+We plan to develop the same micro-insert used in ILUVIEN for the treatment of chronic, non-infectious uveitis affecting the posterior segment of the eye ("posterior uveitis").
+The FDA has cleared our investigational new drug application, permitting us to move directly to two pivotal Phase III trials for this indication without the necessity of conducting Phase I or II trials.
+The FDA has agreed that the primary end point in these trials, which are expected to involve a total of 300 patients, will be recurrence of uveitis within 12 months and that we can reference much of the data, including the clinical safety data, from the clinical trials for ILUVIEN for DME.
+We announced initiation of the first of these two planned Phase III trials on July 1, 2013.
+Treatment of posterior uveitis with this micro-insert is also being studied in an investigator-sponsored Phase I/II study.
+We did not license Alimera the rights to use this micro-insert for the treatment of uveitis.

 We are also developing a bioerodible, injectable micro-insert delivering latanoprost (the "Latanoprost Product") to treat glaucoma and ocular hypertension.
-An investigator-sponsored Phase I/II dose-escalation study has been initiated to assess the safety and efficacy of this micro-insert in patients with elevated intraocular pressure.
-This product candidate is subject to an option to license its development and commercialization that we have granted to Pfizer Inc. ("Pfizer").
+An investigator-sponsored Phase I/II is ongoing to assess the safety and efficacy of this micro-insert in patients with elevated intraocular pressure.
+Pfizer Inc. has an option, under certain circumstances, to license the development and commercialization of the Latanoprost Product worldwide.